Multi-aspect Multilingual and Cross-lingual Parliamentary Speech Analysis: Introduction

-In our work, we used modern NLP methods to investigate both similarities and differences among several parliament discourses using multilingual and cross-lingual framework.
-The main contributions can be summarized as follows: \begin{enumerate} \item a methodological framework for a comprehensive comparison of parliamentary speeches; \item parallel topic analysis for six European parliaments; \item comparison of linguistic effects based on age, gender, and political position of speakers; \item comparison of sentiment and emotions extracted with prediction models. \end{enumerate}
+The main contributions of our work can be summarized as follows: \begin{enumerate} \item A methodological framework for a comprehensive comparison of parliamentary speeches in a cross-lingual setting using cross-domain transfer learning. \item Comparison of linguistic effects based on age, gender, and political position of speakers for six parliaments. \item Comparison of sentiment and emotions in six parliaments extracted with prediction models. \item A novel approach to analyse differences in sentiment based on speakers' age using Bayesian statistical models. \end{enumerate}

 The paper is structured into five further sections.
-In Section \ref{sec:relatedWork}, we present background and related work on analyzing parliamentary speech split into EU and national parliaments, age, gender, sentiment and emotions.
-To make the results understandable, we include a short outline of recent political events in each analyzed country.
-Section \ref{sec:data} describes our ParlaMint datasets.
-In Section \ref{sec:methodology}, we present our methodology, split into topic modelling, prediction of metadata, sentiment,and emotions.
+In Section \ref{sec:relatedWork}, we present background and related work on analyzing parliamentary speech split into age, gender, sentiment and emotions.
+Section \ref{sec:data} describes the used ParlaMint datasets.
+In Section \ref{sec:methodology}, we present our methodology, split into a prediction of metadata (age, gender, and political wing), sentiment, and emotions.
 The results are covered in Section \ref{sec:results}, while we draw the conclusions and present ideas for further work in Section \ref{sec:conclusions}.